michalsn/codeigniter-htmx/docs/installation.md

 - [Composer Installation](#composer-installation)
 - [Manual Installation](#manual-installation)

+Remember - you still need to include the `htmx` javascript library inside the `head` tag.

 ## Composer Installation

 The only thing you have to do is to run this command, and you're ready to go.